Find out the top things to do in Costa Rica including ziplining through the cloud forest and hiking to waterfalls, to seeing incredible wildlife.

-Hurtling through the rainforest while taking in incredible views of the forest is one of the most fun ways to see this part of the country!
+Hurtling through the rainforest while taking in incredible views of the forest is one of the top things to do in Costa Rica, and one of the most fun ways to see this part of the country!
 Along with plenty of zip lines (including the longest in Central America) 100% Aventura Extreme is also home to the Mega Tarzan Swing!
 This is genuinely one of the most thrill-seeking, terrifying things I’ve ever done, but I’m proud of myself!
 50m up in the sky, it involves a free fall of 35m (goodbye lunch!) before swinging over 100ft from side to side.

 Find Out How Coffee And Chocolate Are Made

 Costa Rica is famous for coffee and chocolate production.
 Close to Monteverde is El Trapiche, a family run coffee, sugar cane and cocoa experience.
 Along with a tour of the grounds and plenty of info and tastings, the trip doubled as an impressive wildlife experience too.
 We spotted three sloths in the trees on the plantation!

 I also really enjoyed my time learning about coffee production at Espiritu Santo in Naranjo.
 It was great to compare the two.
 I also loved some of the accommodation in Naranjo, in particular Chayote Lodge (which had its own coffee theme to the rooms!)
 Just look at that view too – stunning.

 This is one place I didn’t visit on my trip but is top of my list for a return trip.
 It’s a wildlife lover’s dream where the Caribbean sea collides with lush rainforest.
 Vicky Flip Flop took an incredible canal tour and spotted tonnes of colourful creatures including lizards, capuchin monkeys and caimans.